 Next question… Where do you derive your inner security?
 Do you look to others to determine your value?
 Do you need recognition and approval?
 On some level we all battle with insecurity.
 But some people seem to struggle more than others.
 Our relationships can give us insight into our personal definition of security.
 Like with the 8th grade girls, evaluate who is influencing our worlds.
 Are you surrounded by insecure and untrustworthy people?
 Or are you surrounded by genuine and trustworthy people?Once we know how we define our worth, we can work to maintain it or to change it.Like-minded people attract each other.
 If you want to be surrounded by genuine, secure people, the best way to do that is to work on you!
 Knowledge is power!
 Get to know you, so that you can be your best self!

-Mindy has a periodic E-letter with fitness tips, nutrition info, & weight training ideas.
+Mindy has a quarterly E-letter with fitness tips, nutrition info, & weight training ideas.

 To thank you for subscribing to the list, she gives you access to a printable, FREE at-home workout!